INVITATION TO A SPECIAL EVENT

-For details on submitting images, please see www.coloradonaturecameraclub.org/monthly-competitions/monthly-photo-competitions
+For details on submitting up to six images, please see www.coloradonaturecameraclub.org/monthly-competitions/monthly-photo-competitions

 Call for Officers: There are openings for President, Vice-President, and Secretary.
 Dan will be relinquishing his post but would consider staying on as Vice-President in charge of programs, unless someone else is interested.
 Krista has increased personal responsibilities and can no longer devote the appropriate time to the club newsletter and website updates.
 If you would like to be considered for one of these positions, please contact any of the current officers, or send an email to CNCCNewsletter@hotmail.com